Workshops CHAIN5 Maia, Porto 2025

 Impactmakership in Level 5 education’

-During this workshop Rens wants to present the guidebook ‘Impactmakership in Level 5 education’ and encourage participants to implement “Impactmakership’ in educational programs in order to evolve towards impactful, futureproof, sustainable and inspirational level 5 educational programs.
+During this workshop Carine and Rens encourage participants to implement “Impactmakership’ in educational programs and learning environments in order to evolve towards impactful, futureproof, sustainable and inspirational level 5 educational programs.

-After the session you will be inspired to:
+After the session you will be able to:

 • Convert gained knowledge and experiences on impactful education into your own educational program(s).